EE 109 - Spring 2025 Introduction to Embedded Systems

 Image

-The following is a description of the operation of the speed trap.
+The following is a description of the operation of the temperature monitor.

 Getting Started